 Several years ago, my mother’s lifelong dream came true: she and my father purchased a condo on a beach block at the Jersey shore.
 One time, when I was spending time with them at their condo, the topic of how to keep this treasured getaway property in our family came up in conversation.

-One option that my parents will be looking into is establishing a qualified personal residence trust, or QPRT.
-If you or your family are also interested in sheltering a beach house, cabin, or mountain retreat in your estate plan, read on.
+One option my parents will look into is establishing a qualified personal residence trust, or QPRT.
+Read on if you or your family are also interested in sheltering a beach house, cabin, or mountain retreat in your estate plan.

 What is a QPRT?

 A qualified personal residence trust is an estate planning vehicle that allows a homeowner to place property into the trust while keeping the ability to live in that home for a specified amount of time.
 In most cases, QPRTs are set up to allow the homeowner to reside in the home for the remainder of their life.
-The homeowner may transfer either their principal residence, vacation home, or an undivided fractional interest in either type of property into the QPRT.
+The homeowner may transfer their principal residence, vacation home, or an undivided fractional interest in either property type into the QPRT.

 The IRS defines a vacation home as a residence used the greater of fourteen days per year or 10% of the days rented to others per calendar year.

 A QPRT is an irrevocable trust.
-This means that, once it has been established and property has been transferred into it, it may not be dissolved or revoked.
+This means that once it has been established and property transferred into it, it may not be dissolved or revoked.

 What are the advantages of establishing a QPRT?